GitauMbugua/Fifa-Dataset-Analysis/README.md

      ```

 6. **[NumPy](https://numpy.org/install/):**
+   - NumPy was used for numerical operations and array manipulation.
    - NumPy is included in the Anaconda distribution.
 You can install it separately using pip:
      ```
      pip install numpy